gavD/Forge-Documentation/source/modules/button.rst

 .. _modules-button:

+.. ---start module:title

 ``button``: Toolbar button
 ================================================================================

+.. ---end module:title

 **Platforms: Browser**

+.. ---start module:targets
+.. browser
+.. ---end module:targets

+.. ---start module:title

+The ``button`` configuration controls the appearance and function of toolbar icons in the browsers.

+.. ---end module:title

 Config
 ------

-The ``button`` configuration controls the appearance and function of toolbar icons in the browsers.
  With this directive, you can specify a HTML file which will be displayed when the button is clicked, a default button icon as well as platform-specific icons.

 .. parsed-literal::
     {